4neesh/DevBlog/src/blogInProgress/013_DependencyInjection.md

 <strong>Constructor dependency injection</strong>
 <p>
-A constructor parameter can take in a dependency as an argument to assign the Object to the class.
+A constructor parameter can take a dependency as an argument to be used by the class.
-Rather than the Student class defining the type of SchoolService, the responsibility is delegated from the class that instantiates the Student to define.
+Rather than the Student class defining the type of SchoolService it depends upon, the responsibility is delegated to the class that instantiates the Student instance:
 </p>

 ```java{numberLines:true}